Wait (you say), I thought all my tires rotated all the time? Isn’t that what tires do? You know, rotate?

 Now, the bottom line: how much is proper rotation going to cost you?
 It all depends.
 A repair shop is justified in billing you for about 20 minutes to swap the tires, and $25-30 is an appropriate price.
 No mechanic who’s worth his greasy fingernails will pull a wheel off without giving your suspension and brakes a critical look.
 If you’re taking your vehicle in for its semi-annual service/inspection, the rotation may well be baked into the price.
 And if you’re returning to the dealership where you’ve bought the car, or to the tire store where you bought the tires, the rotation may well be free!
 In fact, regular tire rotation may be required by your tire warranty. – Mike Allen

 Do you need your tires rotated, or want to book any other automotive repair or maintenance service?
-Check out Openbay, online or via mobile app, today.
+Check out Openbay online today.
 Openbay presents you with options for local auto-repair providers near you.
 Select one, based on distance, ratings and reviews and price, then schedule and pay all via Openbay.

 Image credits: Don O’Brien, The U.S. Army, Jen Russo, flickr